logicalclocks/terraform-provider-hopsworksai/docs/data-sources/cluster.md

 - **creation_date** (String) The creation date of the cluster.
 The date is represented in RFC3339 format.
 - **head** (List of Object) The configurations of the head node of the cluster. (see [below for nested schema](#nestedatt--head))
 - **init_script** (String) A bash script that will run on all nodes during their initialization (must start with #!/usr/bin/env bash)
+- **init_script_first** (Boolean) Run the init script before any other node initialization.
+WARNING if your initscript interfere with the following node initialization the cluster may not start properly.
+Make sure that you know what you are doing.
 - **issue_lets_encrypt_certificate** (Boolean) Enable or disable issuing let's encrypt certificates.
 This can be used to disable issuing certificates if port 80 can not be open.
 - **managed_users** (Boolean) Enable or disable Hopsworks.ai to manage your users.
 - **name** (String) The name of the cluster, must be unique.